Ellen DeGeneres Is Selling Beverly Hills Mansion For Almost $18M, Just Six Months After Buying It

 Elle DeGeneres has put her home on the market just six months after buying it.
-TMZ reports that the talk show host and comedian is selling her Beverly Hills mansion for a hefty $17.95 million after reportedly paying $15 million for it last year.
+TMZ reports that the talk show host and comedian is selling her Beverly Hills mansion for a hefty $17.95 million, after reportedly paying $15 million for it last year.

 Even though she’s best known for her sense of humor, DeGeneres has generated a fortune from “flipping” real estate.
-She regularly buys houses, invests in their renovation and sells them for a profit to other rich and famous people.
-Business Insiderreports that she has sold homes to Ryan Seacrest and Google CEO, Tim Cook among others.
+She regularly buys houses, invests in their renovation, and sells them for a profit to other rich and famous people.
+Business Insider reports that she has sold homes to Ryan Seacrest and Google CEO Tim Cook, among others.

-Earlier this year, she bought a $27 million mansion in Montecito California, Mansion Global reports.
+Earlier this year, she bought a $27 million mansion in Montecito, California, Mansion Global reports.
 The previous year, she sold an estate in the same area for $34 million.
 She also purchased a beach house in Carpinteria in 2017.

-DeGeneres chatted about her love for renovations and her tendency to move in and out of homes during a recent interview on the TODAY show.
+DeGeneres chatted about her love for renovations — and her tendency to move into and out of homes — during a recent interview on the Today show.

 “We buy a house and we love it, and we stay in it.
 Then we get a little bored because we like a different style or different aesthetic — and I love furniture and decorating — so if I find something else, and we make money, why not move to another house?”

 She later suggested that her upbringing may have led to this passion for homes.
-Degeneres shared that she grew up living in apartments because her parents did not have the financial means to purchase a house.
+DeGeneres shared that she grew up living in apartments because her parents did not have the financial means to purchase a house.

-DeGeneres wrote a book about her “flipping” exploits which was released in 2015.
+DeGeneres wrote a book about her “flipping” exploits, one which was released in 2015.
 In Home, she shared photos of some of the houses that she had bought and renovated, Architectural Digest notes.

-Given that she’s so passionate about it, it’s easy to imagine DeGeneres focusing on flipping homes full time when she eventually retires from her daytime talk show.
-Last year, there were hints that she might be planning to retire in 2020 when her current contract expires, Yahoo News reports.
+Given that she’s so passionate about it, it’s easy to imagine DeGeneres focusing on flipping homes full-time when she eventually retires from her daytime talk show.
+Last year, there were hints that she might be planning to retire in 2020, when her current contract expires, Yahoo News reports.

-In an interview with the New York Times, she expressed feeling constrained by her current persona.
-Her talk show has cemented her place in America’s heart as a fun-loving, kindhearted, dancing funny woman.
+In an interview with The New York Times, she expressed feeling constrained by her current persona.
+Her talk show has cemented her place in America’s heart as a fun-loving, kindhearted, dancing, funny woman.
 But during the interview, she expressed a desire to show other sides of her personality.
-Her wife, Portia de Rossi encouraged her to take the leap.
+Her wife, Portia de Rossi, encouraged Ellen to take the leap.

-“I just think she’s such a brilliant actress and standup that it doesn’t have to be this talk show for her creativity,” she said.
+“I just think she’s such a brilliant actress and standup that it doesn’t have to be this talk show for her creativity,” de Rossi said.
 “I don’t see the end of her show as her career-ending.”

 View this post on Instagram